gkeary/contribute/README.md

 Done!
 There's no database requirement (in fact, ActiveRecord is not loaded at all!) so setup should go smoothly.

-JavaScript runtime required
+JavaScript Runtime Required
 ===============================

-Rails 3.1 special handling on Linux for the JavaScript runtime.
-When it can find one, it throws the following exception message:
+Rails 3.1 requires special handling on Linux for the JavaScript runtime.
+Without a runtime,  *rails server* or *rake* results in the following error message:

     Linux Could not find a JavaScript runtime.